 11 Beam Deflection

-In Section 5.3 we learned to calculate deformation due to axial load \(\left(\Delta L=\frac{F L}{A E}\right)\).
-In Section 6.2 we learned to calculate deformation due to torsional load \(\left(\varnothing=\frac{T L}{J G}\right)\).
-Note that both types of deformation depend on:
+Section 5.3 showed us how to calculate deformation due to axial load \(\left(\Delta L=\frac{F L}{A E}\right)\).
+Section 6.2 showed us how to calculate deformation due to torsional load \(\left(\varnothing=\frac{T L}{J G}\right)\).
+Recall that both types of deformation depend on these elements:

 Applied/internal load (F, T)